 Patrick & Angela Maguire

 Brother Ed Schumm is one of the longest standing members of the Carrigan Division.
 To say that Ed is an avid sports fan is a huge understatement!
 Ed and his brothers were prolific football players in high school and college.
 Ed played football at KU and at Army in the early ’60s.
-He is a lifelong salesman and is one of the best.
+He even played football with the legendary Gayle Sayers!
+Ed is a lifelong salesman and is one of the best.
 He lives adjacent to Coors Field in a beautiful historic restored railyard loft.
 He has two sons- Colby and Ryan and two grandchildren.

 Father Charles Polifka, O.F.M.
 Cap

 Father Charles Polifka, O.F.
 M. Cap is the Carrigan Division Chaplain.
-In 2021, he will celebrate his golden anniversary as a priest.
+In 2021, he celebrated the 50th anniversary as an ordained priest.
 He is currently the parish priest at Annunciation Parish and School in East Denver.
 Annunciation School is one of The Carrigan Division’s main philanthropies.
 To become our chaplain, Fr.
 Charles offered to change his very German-sounding name to Fr.
 Charles P. O’Lifka, but the group waived the requirement.

 Jim & Betsy Chappell